picocomputer/.github/profile/README.md

 The Picocomputer explores retro computing and game development by removing the barrier between genuine 8-bit hardware and modern devices.
 It can be built entirely with through-hole components, compactly using surface mount devices, or even on a breadboard.
 No programming devices need to be purchased and the only component used that wasn't available in the 1980s is the $4/€4 Raspberry Pi Pico.

-Access to the reference design is by invitation or by sponsoring [Rumbledethumps](https://github.com/sponsors/rumbledethumps).
+Access to the reference design and source code is by invitation or by sponsoring [Rumbledethumps](https://github.com/sponsors/rumbledethumps).

 I'm building a YouTube channel to fund projects like this.